larkin71/larkin71.github.io/_posts/2014-11-24-zero-to-one.markdown

 ## 2. Start Small and Monopolize
 > _"Dominate a small niche and scale up from there, toward your ambitious long-term vision"_

 This one is pretty apparent throughout the entire text.
-Imagine that you are the person that invented
+Imagine that you are the person that invented this thing

 <div style="text-align:center"><img src="/images/posts/pillow_head.jpg"></div>